 Members and Visitors

-Actions by members and visitors are what are going to help keep the RNSC trails open this winter.
-Your role is to follow all guidelines and posted signage.
+Actions by members and visitors help keep our trails a safe space for everyone to enjoy cross-country skiing.
+As we all have different comfort levels, please respect your fellow skier by following all guidelines and posted signage.
 This starts Day 1 when you drive to the parking lot and ends when the snow is gone.
 You must also:

 - Take the “COVID Self-Assessment” (https://bc.thrive.health/) EACH time you come to RNSC and follow its guidelines.